apache/age-website/docs/advanced/plpgsql.md

 ```
 Developer's Note:

-It's recommended that the LOAD 'age' command and setting the search_path in the function declaration, to ensure the CREATE FUNCTION command works consistently.
+It's recommended that users use the LOAD 'age' command and set the search_path in the function declaration, to ensure the CREATE FUNCTION command works consistently.
 ```

 ## Dynamic Cypher